 Your ERISA Watch is written and edited by Elizabeth Hopkins and Peter Sessions, with the assistance of Emily Hopkins.
 Each week our goal is to provide you with the benefit of the expertise of knowledgeable ERISA litigators who are on the frontline of benefit claim and fiduciary breach litigation.
 Although our firm represents plaintiffs, we strive to provide objective and balanced summaries so they are informative for the widest possible audience.

 We include recent cases that have been picked up by Westlaw or sent to us by one of our readers.
 If you have a decision you'd like to see included in Your ERISA Watch, please send it to Elizabeth Hopkins at email@example.com.

-And don't forgot to check out the ERISA Watch podcast, which tells the true stories behind the cases.
-The newest episode is a moving interview with a 911 first responder who describes his resulting physical and psychological trauma and his struggles to get the World Trade Center Health Fund to pay for the costs of his healthcare treatment.
-You can listen to this podcast and other episodes here.
+And don't forget to check out the ERISA Watch podcast, which tells the true stories behind the cases.
+The newest episode is a tribute to Karen Ferguson and a spotlight on the wonderful work being done by the Pension Rights Center.
+You can listen to the ERISA Watch podcast here.